kslewis19/PhotoViewer/README.md

 # PhotoViewer
 This java program uses JFrame to showcase to sample photos, which happen to be beautiful stock images of dogs.

-Features:
+**Features:**

--each photo can be rated 1-5
+- each photo can be rated 1-5

--photos can be sorted by user ratings and predetermined upload dates
+- photos can be sorted by user ratings and predetermined upload dates

--thumbnails can be clicked for easy transition between photos
+- thumbnails can be clicked for easy transition between photos

--there are dogs